Stellar sound quality

 Bluetooth 4.1 aptX HD

 Having carried an amplifier into shop after shop searching for the perfect setup, the very first pair of speakers I bought was from the Bowers & Wilkins company.
 Since then, products that bore B&W initials have become a reference point.
-Although, makes like Bang & Olufsen, Mission, Bose and so on does make it to the collection to stimulate ownership, I’ve always (not so secretly) preferred Bowers.
+Although, makes like Bang & Olufsen, Mission, Bose and so on have made it into the collection to stimulate ownership, I’ve always (not so secretly) preferred Bowers.

 The 7 is no more, replaced by the X and as far as names go, the latest iPhone too has an X. A coincidence?
 Bowers and Wilkins’ latest baby charges via a Thunderbolt 3 port, features noise cancelling, lossless wireless audio and an app that updates itself.
 Some forward thinking there by the blokes at Sussex.

-Glittered with champagne gold aluminium accompanied by Royal Oak-like grande tapieserie blue diamond nylon and plush leather, it blurs the line whether this or the P9 Signature is the costlier product just by looking at them.
+Glittered with champagne gold aluminium accompanied by Royal Oak-like grande tapieserie blue diamond nylon and plush leather, it blurs the line whether this or the P9 Signature is the costlier product simply from looking at them.
 Mind you, quality comes with kilos and grams.

 The admittedly bass-heavy Bang & Olufsen H8 was my favourite headphone until these came into the office with tight and controlled bass, rich midrange and a crisp upper end.
 In other words, a warm, cosseting B&W sound signature.
 Furthermore, there’s no need to go more than 50% volume to get the most out of this headphone.

-And if you’re here for noise cancelling, vibrations from heavy thundering could only be felt, not heard.
+And if you’re here for noise cancelling, things can be a hit or a miss.
+Vibrations from heavy thundering could only be felt, not heard but hand clapping will pierce right through.
 The X walks over the rest of the headphones that has come through our testing grounds by piercing through 3 slabs of walls before sputtering out further than anyone else.
-AptX HD is so good where wired connections to a tablet/mobile devices suffer from little to no deterioration.
+AptX HD is so good where wired connections to a tablet/mobile devices suffer from almost no deterioration.